 How to make it

 You can make two separate batches.
 The base is a normal recipe, and the frosting is a mixture of mostly hard oils and butters.
 It's cooled, whipped with a stand mixer, and then piped on.
 It has an amazing consistency that allows you to create intricate details, but it does take a few extra hours of prep work.
-Learn more about this method in the How to Make Soap Frosting video and Sparkling Champagne Soap Cupcakes video.
+Learn more about this method in the Sparkling Champagne Soap Cupcakes video.

 You can also use one recipe, which saves time.
 Just stick blend the soap to thin trace and split some off for the top.
 It will thicken as you make the base.
 If it's still too thin when you're ready to use it, you can let it sit another 5-10 minutes or speed it up with a few bursts from the stick blender.